Recommended Thermostat Settings for Florida Weather

 If you’re like most people, you probably keep your thermostat on “auto.”
 But what does that really mean?
 And is it the best setting for your home?

-In short, auto mode means your thermostat will automatically adjust the temperature based on whether your home needs heat or cool air.
+Auto mode means your thermostat will automatically adjust the temperature based on whether your home needs heat or cool air.
 The main advantage of this setting is that it can help save energy by only heating or cooling your home when necessary.

 However, there are a few potential drawbacks to using auto mode.
 First, if your home is prone to drafts, the temperature can fluctuate quite a bit and be difficult to keep comfortable.
 Second, if you have pets or children, they may not be able to adjust to the changing temperatures as easily as adults.